jayparikh1998/Project-3/README.md

 Four tables were created in Postgres AWS: prices, category, ratings and bestsellers_books using Python.
 To populate the data into these four tables, the collections data from MongoDB was transformed and loaded using Python.

+The psycopg adapter was utilized to create tables and load data in Postgres SQL.

 References: